If someone asks me about one good feature of Bhrigu Lake, I will find it hard to answer the question. Because there is no one good feature.

-The downhill trek finally reaches to a hot sulphur spring in Vashisht, an ancient village 6 km from old Manali.
+The downhill trek finally brings you to a hot sulphur spring in Vashisht, an ancient village 6 km from old Manali.
 Located beside Beas River, the wooden temple in the village is revered to Sage Vashisht and is about 4,000 years old.

-The legend has it that Lakshman who paid a visit to Sage Vashisht realized that the sage had to go for long walks to take bath.
-So he shot an arrow into the ground and the hot water came gushing out.
+Legend has it that Lakshman, who paid a visit to Sage Vashisht, realized that the sage had to go for long walks to take a bath.
+So he shot an arrow into the ground to make the hot water come gushing out.
 The pool is believed to have some medicinal value and is open to the public.
 There is another ancient stone temple adjacent to Vashisht Temple.